Screw cap

 A "sports cap", which appears on many water bottles, seen in closed configuration at left and in open configuration at right, allowing the water to pass around the central blue piece.

 History

 Screw caps had been used in Europe since the 1500s and a British patent was filed in 1810 by Peter Durand acting on behalf of Nicolas Appert.
-John Landis Mason patented in 1858 a screw-on lid for a jar that became known as the Mason jar.
+In 1858, John Landis Mason patented a screw-on lid for a jar that became known as the Mason jar.

+The screws and caps on PET beverage bottles were standardized in the 2000s by the International Society of Beverage Technologists (ISBT) as the voluntary standard PCO 1881, replacing the older and taller PCO 1810 standard.